SavvyProgrammer/Open-Farmer/README.md

 insert the name of the repository to import your project => https://github.com/SavvyProgrammer/OpenFarmer-NaijaHacks_2019 or https://github.com/SavvyProgrammer/OpenFarmer-NaijaHacks_2019/tree/day4-implementation wait for graddle to sync with project
-Connect a device in debugging (Do not use an Emulator for it, use a real device due to google's policy) then Click run to view the project on your device Recommended operating system (android 7.0 and above)
+Connect a device in debugging (Do not use an Emulator for it, use a real device) then Click run to view the project on your device Recommended operating system (android 7.0 and above)
 ```